 Pursuant to subsection 7(1) of the National Park General Regulations and 12(1) of the National Historic Parks General Regulations, the following sites are hereby temporarily closed for all persons not exercising harvesting rights under the Nunavut Agreement by Order of Superintendent, Nunavut Field Unit.

-Where: Auyuittuq, Sirmilik, Qausuittuq, Quttinirpaaq and Ukkusiksalik National Parks, and the Wrecks of HMS Erebus and HMS Terror National Historic Site, including all terrestrial and marine areas.
-See attached map.
+Where: Sirmilik, Qausuittuq, Quttinirpaaq and Ukkusiksalik National Parks, and the Wrecks of HMS Erebus and HMS Terror National Historic Site, including all terrestrial and marine areas.
+See includeded map.